 One to Two Hour Window of Wake Time

 This is the most important part that made the most difference for us!
-It is the beginning of sleep training and creates that much loved routine for mom and baby.
+It is the beginning of sleep training a newborn and creates that much loved routine for mom and baby.
 It can also help prevent future sleep problems.
 The key is to be consistent and stick to the time frame.

 So how long should babies be awake?
 And why?
 How about if my child doesn’t show drowsy signs, what are the best times to put them down for naps?